The Eddington Ratio Distribution of Narrow Line Active Galactic Nuclei: Identifying Narrow-line AGN

 An initial consideration is dust extinction.
-For a narrow line AGN, there is dust associated with the gas in the narrow line region itself, and there is dust in the host galaxy's interstellar medium that the light may have to pass through.
+For a narrow-line AGN, there is dust associated with the gas in the narrow-line region itself, and there is dust in the host galaxy's interstellar medium that the light may have to pass through.
 With the data available for our sample, we cannot disentangle these effects.
-When we need to correct for dust extinction, we use a Balmer decrement-based approach.
+When we need to correct for dust extinction, we use a Balmer-decrement-based approach.
 We measure the $\ha/\hb$ flux ratio, which assuming a universal attenuation curve then determines the absolute level of attenuation.
-For this purpose, we assume the attenuation curve of \citet{whitford58a} as parametrized by \citet{miller72a}.
+For this purpose, we assume the attenuation curve of \citet{whitford58a} as parameterized by \citet{miller72a}.
 For those galaxies without measured \ha\ or \hb\ lines, even though they are not detected AGN (since they do not have all of the necessary lines detected), we still need to calculate a dust correction to calculate the dust-corrected luminosity detection threshold.
 For this purpose, we use the median dust correction for the detected AGN ($A_{{\rm H}\alpha} = 0.949$ mag).

-\citet{kauffmann09a} applies a Balmer decrement-based dust correction to \loiii, producing a dust-corrected luminosity \loiiicorr.
+\citet{kauffmann09a} apply a Balmer-decrement-based dust correction to \loiii, producing a dust-corrected luminosity \loiiicorr.
 They then apply a factor of 600 to obtain a bolometric luminosity:

-They chose this conversion because it was roughly between the corrections cited by \citet{ho08a} for lower luminosity AGN and those cited by \citet{lamassa09a} (referred to as an in preparation paper in \citealt{kauffmann09a}) for higher luminosity AGN. \citet{ho08a} quotes an \ha-based bolometric correction, which they state is based on a Ho et al. (in prep) paper, which may be related to \cite{ho09a}, though the latter does not quote any bolometric corrections.
-Regardless, \citet{kauffmann09a} converts the \ha-based correction to \oiii, and finds that the bolometric correction factor is 300--600. \citet{lamassa09a} calculates the bolometric correction factor for higher luminosity AGN as 500-900 based on comparisons to mid-infrared luminosities. \citet{kauffmann09a} motivate the choice of their factor of 600 as being approximately between these two ranges.
+They chose this conversion because it was roughly between the corrections cited by \citet{ho08a} for lower-luminosity AGN and those cited by \citet{lamassa09a} (referred to as an in preparation paper in \citealt{kauffmann09a}) for higher luminosity AGN. \citet{ho08a} quotes an \ha-based bolometric correction, which they state is based on a Ho et al. (in preparation) paper, which may be related to \cite{ho09a}, though the latter does not quote any bolometric corrections.
+Regardless, \citet{kauffmann09a} convert the \ha-based correction to \oiii, and find that the bolometric correction factor is 300--600. \citet{lamassa09a} calculate the bolometric correction factor for higher-luminosity AGN as 500-900 based on comparisons to mid-infrared luminosities. \citet{kauffmann09a} motivate the choice of their factor of 600 as being approximately between these two ranges.

 An alternative conversion from \citet{heckman04a} uses uncorrected \oiii\ luminosities: